Legal Issues of Carrying a Knife

 Flick knives (also known as switchblades) are also banned.
 These are types of knives where the blade is concealed and pressing a button or switch causes it to shoot out of the handle.
 Butterfly knives, where the blade is hidden between a handle which splits in two (like the wings of a butterfly) are also illegal under current British law.
 It is an arrestable offence to be in public with any knife on the banned list, and using them for fishing purposes is no excuse.
 It should be noted that the official UK government web page on buying and carrying weapons states that it is illegal to “carry, buy or sell any type of banned knife.”
 It is legal to own these types of knives in a private collection, but, in the context of sea fishing, it would not be legal to take these types of knives fishing, or walk around with them in public (without good reason).
 This list of illegal knives above is not exhaustive and the government officially advises anyone unsure about the type of knife they have to contact their local police for clarification on whether or not it is legal.

 The law is incredibly vague when it comes the legality of people aged 17 and under using the good reason approach to carrying a knife.
 The government websites are unclear on whether this applies to under 18s, and since it is illegal for anyone under 18 to purchase any kind of knife (including cutlery and kitchen knives) it could be argued that it is illegal for them to carry one under any circumstances.
 If people aged under 18 are going fishing with a group of people which includes older people it makes sense for the older members of the group to carry any knives which are needed.

-Please note – all information on this page is included for guidance only and has been referenced against the information provided by official UK government websites and documents.
+Please note – all information on this page is included for guidance only and does not constitute legal advice.
 If you are unsure about the legalities of carrying a knife you should consult a legal professional or law enforcement agency for clarification before purchasing or travelling with a knife.